benyetra/yetiapps-support/README.md

-# Yetimonstah Support Page
+# YetiApps Support Page

-This repository contains the code for the support page of the Yetimonstah app.
+This repository contains the code for the support page of the YetiApps app.
 The support page provides users with assistance and answers to frequently asked questions about the Intentsify app.

 ## Features
 - **Contact Information**: Users can find email support to address their issues.